 - Extracting fresh aloe Vera gel from an aloe leaf is much more effective in getting good results.

-- Best benefits can get by applying the gel directly to the target spots area and leave it on for 20 minutes.
+- The best benefits can get by applying the gel directly to the target spots area and leave it on for 20 minutes.

 - Rinse off with water and pat dry.
 Repeat twice daily.